LBHackney-IT/API-Playbook/api-guidelines/data-formats.md

 [RFC 7382](https://tools.ietf.org/html/rfc7386)) using null to indicate property deletion.

-# MUST Empty array values should not be null
+# MUST not use null values for empty array

 Empty array values can unambiguously be represented as the empty list, `[]`.